liberion1994/Software-Adaptive-System/README.md

 # MOEA/D-STM with feature dependency injection and knee selection
-This is the sub-module that exploited by [FEMOSAA](https://github.com/taochen/ssase#femosaa-feature-guided-and-knee-driven-multi-objective-optimization-for-self-adaptive-software-at-runtime) (Feature guided and knEe driven Multi-objective Optimization for Self-Adaptive softwAre at runtime).
+This is the repository for an optimization component exploited by [FEMOSAA](https://github.com/taochen/ssase#femosaa-feature-guided-and-knee-driven-multi-objective-optimization-for-self-adaptive-software-at-runtime) (Feature guided and knEe driven Multi-objective Optimization for Self-Adaptive softwAre at runtime).
 It contains the source code of MOEA/D-STM, our feature dependency aware mutation/crossover operators and knee selection method.
 Details are explained as below:

 ###MOEA/D-STM: Multi-Objective Evolutionary Algorithm based Decomposition with STable-Matching model